yangyi-shen/yangyi-shen/README.md

 ## About Me

 - I speak English, Chinese, and Portuguese.
-- I like drawing, piano, Taekwondo and most of all programming.
+- I like drawing, piano, Taekwondo, BJJ and most of all programming.
-- Say hi to me in Discord (Yang Yi#6564), or send me an email!
+- I mainly do frontend development in Vue
-- Check me out at Replit @Yang_Yi_Shen
+- Feek free to say hi to me with an email!

 ## Skills